Git Delete Local Branch Example

 -D option (in Uppercase) if we want to forcefully delete the branch.

-In this example, we learnt the usage of
+In this example, we learned the usage of